Skip to content

 EarthCODE partners with a growing ecosystem of platforms to provide FAIR and Open Earth Observation science tools and infrastructure!

 This section is your starting point for exploring the platforms and tools available in the EarthCODE ecosystem.
-Whether you're launching a new project or looking to streamline your existing workflow, you'll find guidance here on how to choose the right platform and their key capabilities.
+Whether you're launching a new project or streamlining an existing workflow, you'll find guidance on choosing the right platform and understanding its capabilities.

 Choosing Tools and Platforms

-EarthCODE provides you single‑sign‑on access to a growing number of EO platforms that host EO data, development tools and compute.
-Once you log in with your EarthCODE account, you carry the same identity across the EarthCODE Portal, the EarthCODE Forum, each integrated platform, and the Open Science Catalog.
+EarthCODE provides single‑sign‑on (SSO) access to a growing number of EO platforms offering data, development tools, and compute.
+When you log in with your EarthCODE account, your identity carries across the EarthCODE Portal, the EarthCODE Forum, each integrated platform, and the Open Science Catalog.

 EarthCODE Platform